Smilodon: Diet

 An apex predator, Smilodon primarily hunted large mammals.
 Isotopes preserved in the bones of S. fatalis in the La Brea Tar Pits reveal that ruminants like bison (Bison antiquus, which was much larger than the modern American bison) and camels (Camelops) were most commonly taken by the cats there.
+S. fatalis may have also occasionally preyed upon Glyptotherium, based on a skull from a juvenile G. texanum recovered from Pleistocene deposits in Arizona that bear the distinctive elliptical puncture marks best matching those of Smilodon, indicating that the predator successfully bit into the skull through the glyptodont's armored cephalic shield.

-Smilodon fatalis may have also occasionally preyed upon Glyptotherium, based on a skull from a juvenile Glyptotherium texanum recovered from Pleistocene deposits in Arizona that bear the distinctive elliptical puncture marks best matching those of Smilodon, indicating that the predator successfully bit into the skull through the glyptodont's armored cephalic shield.
-In addition, isotopes preserved in the tooth enamel of S. gracilis specimens from Florida show that this species fed on the peccary Platygonus and the llama-like Hemiauchenia.
+Isotopes preserved in the tooth enamel of S. gracilis specimens from Florida show that this species fed on the peccary Platygonus and the llama-like Hemiauchenia.
 Stable carbon isotope measurements of S. gracilis remains in Florida varied significantly between different sites and show that the species was flexible in its feeding habits.
+During the glacials, S. gracilis has overlapping values with Edward’s wolf (Canis edwardii), suggesting greater levels of competition for grazing herbivores.
+In contrast, during interglacials S. gracilis preyed upon browsers and niche partitioned with Canis edwardii, who still preferred grazing prey.
 Dental microwear shows a trend of S. gracilis consuming harder, tougher foods during glacials as compared to interglacials.
-This finding suggests that S. gracilis preyed more heavily on larger mixed feeders with tougher hides during glacials, in contrast to during interglacials, when soft-skinned browsers were more commonly on the menu.
-Isotopic studies of dire wolf (Aenocyon dirus) and American lion (Panthera atrox) bones show an overlap with S. fatalis in prey, which suggests that they were competitors.
-More detailed isotope analysis however, indicates that Smilodon fatalis preferred forest-dwelling prey such as tapirs, deer and forest-dwelling bison as opposed to the dire wolves' preferences for prey inhabiting open areas such as grassland.
+This finding suggests that S. gracilis preyed more heavily on larger mixed feeders with tougher hides during glacials, in contrast to interglacials, in which S. gracilis preferred soft-skinned browsers.
+Isotopic studies of dire wolf (Aenocyon dirus) and American lion (Panthera atrox) bones show an overlap with S. fatalis in prey in Rancho La Brea, which suggests that they were competitors.
+More detailed isotope analysis at Rancho La Brea however, indicated that Smilodon fatalis preferred forest-dwelling prey such as tapirs, deer and forest-dwelling bison as opposed to the dire wolves' preferences for prey inhabiting open areas such as grassland.
 The availability of prey in the Rancho La Brea area was likely comparable to modern East Africa.